ricdotnet/spacegame/README.md

 I feel that by taking a bit of game development it helps develop data structure and algorithm skills.

+The current score system only saves scores from the current play session.
+The scores reset on restart.

+The names are randomly generated from a pool of names.

 #### TODO:
  - add enemies ✅
  - add life bar ✅